codepath/android_guides/Persisting-Data-to-the-Device.md

 ### SQLite

 For maximum control, developers can use SQLite directly by leveraging the [SQLiteOpenHelper](http://developer.android.com/reference/android/database/sqlite/SQLiteOpenHelper.html) for executing SQL requests and managing a local database.

-While not covered in this class in detail, you can read more in the following tutorials:
+You can read more in the following tutorials:

  * [Vogella SQLite Tutorial](http://www.vogella.com/articles/AndroidSQLite/article.html)
  * [AndroidHive Tutorial](http://www.androidhive.info/2011/11/android-sqlite-database-tutorial/)